Littlelies/spread/README.md

 - **Rollback and playback**, since you can go any time in the past

 This is highly desirable for snapshots, backups, disaster recovery, applying new service to a series of past events, etc.

+##Related work
+Spread is inspired from other great services:
+- data synchronization on devices like Firebase.
+Firebase is JSON only, doesn't provide on premises instances nor cache, meaning you depend on a third party service (and it tends to be expensive when used on server side since you pay $1 per downloaded GB).
+- file synchronization across servers like unison, glusterFS, rsync.
+Those tools are server side only, do not sync extra metadata and you need extra tools like inotify to generate events from changes